Since they can seem confusing to those unfamiliar with the arcane hieroglyphs,

 The lines dividing the 000s and OMs have since blurred, due to all the vintage reissue models and limited editions that have come out in the past 25 years.

 Vintage-style 000s often have a 1-3/4” neck, like the Eric Clapton models and the pre-2018 000-42.
-The modern 000-18 and the 000s from the Marquis/GE series have 1/4″ OM-style bracing to help make them sound like the lighter, more resonant 000s from the 1930s.
-This is because modern guitars are made heavier to withstand the rigors required of a lifetime warranty.
+The modern 000-18 and the 000s from the Marquis/GE series also have 1/4″ OM-style bracing to help make them sound like the lighter, more resonant 000s from the 1930s.
+This is because modern guitars are made with thicker wood and finishes to withstand the rigors required of a lifetime warranty.